CREATIVE

 Geoff: "At the end of the day it's just a job.
 And even if you have mixed feelings about the end result as long as the client is happy with the result, that's a win.
 There will always be something you wish you could change about the work you've done.
 But that's what you learn and apply to the next project.
 There is no use looking back."

 This is for the perfectionists everywhere: at some point, you have to stop.
 Edits and reworks should only take you so long.
-In a subjective, creative field, it’s important to know when to let go of a project.
-If your client is happy, then you have done your job.
+In a subjective, creative field, knowing when to let go of a project matters as much as knowing how to start one.
+If your client is happy, you've done your job.

 Darren Maher, Creative Director

-Deciding on a career, especially when you’re young, is a daunting task — not everyone knows ‘what they want to be when they grow up’.
-Darren Maher, with no idea what he wanted to do with his life, took an aptitude test, pointing him in the direction of a creative career.
+Deciding on a career, especially when you're young, is a daunting task — not everyone knows "what they want to be when they grow up".
+Darren Maher, with no idea what he wanted to do with his life, took an aptitude test that pointed him in the direction of a creative career.
 That test was a catalyst to Darren studying Multimedia Applications Development for four years before starting a freelance career.
-Moving to Canada, he cut his teeth at a small startup company.
+After moving to Canada, he cut his teeth at a small startup.

-We asked Darren where he finds inspiration, “In everything, really,” he answered.
-“I always try to be alert to what's around me and what grabs and holds my attention.
+We asked Darren where he finds inspiration.
+"In everything, really," he answered.
+"I always try to be alert to what's around me and what grabs and holds my attention.
 Then question why that is.
-Once I have an understanding of that, I can apply it to my work.”
-Asking yourself why something is inspiring or attention-grabbing can help you to understand the basic mechanics of good design, persuasive advertising or even human nature.
-Why do we love videos like Google’s Year in Search?
-Because they evoke an emotional response — and emotions can be incredibly persuasive.
+Once I have an understanding of that, I can apply it to my work."
+Asking yourself why something is inspiring or attention-grabbing helps you understand the basic mechanics of good design, persuasive advertising, or even human nature.
+Why do we love videos like Google's Year in Search?
+Because they evoke an emotional response, and emotions can be incredibly persuasive.

 Sometimes getting started is the hardest part.
 Do you have a process, mantra, activity, or habit you use to get motivated?